Andrew Barkis

 Andrew K. Barkis (born 1968) is a Republican member of the Washington House of Representatives.
-He was appointed in February 2016 to succeed fellow Republican Graham Hunt, who resigned.
+He was appointed to the legislature in February 2016 to succeed fellow Republican Graham Hunt, who resigned.

 He is the ranking minority member on the Community Development, Housing & Tribal Affairs Committee.
 He also serves on the House Consumer Protection & Business Committee.

+In 2024, he was the lead sponsor of state legislation to allow residential property owners to split their lots into smaller parcels.